MicrosoftDocs/memdocs/sccm/core/plan-design/security/plan-for-security.md

  PKI certificates are also required when client computers connect to Internet-based site systems, and we recommend that you use PKI certificates when clients connect to site systems that run Internet Information Services (IIS).
 For more about client communication, see [How to configure client communication ports in System Center Configuration Manager](../../../core/clients/deploy/configure-client-communication-ports.md).

- When you use a PKI, you can also use IPsec to help secure the server-to-server communication between site systems in a site, between sites, and for other scenarios when you transfer data between computers.
-The process that sets up and implements IPsec is independent from Configuration Manager.
+ When you use a PKI, you can also use IPsec to help secure the server-to-server communication between site systems in a site, between sites, and for other data transfer between computers.
+Implementation of IPsec is independent from Configuration Manager.

  Configuration Manager can automatically generate self-signed certificates when PKI certificates are not available, and some certificates in Configuration Manager are always self-signed.
 In most cases, Configuration Manager automatically manages the self-signed certificates, and you do not have to take additional action.
 One possible exception is the site server signing certificate.
 The site server signing certificate is always self-signed, and it ensures that the client policies that clients download from the management point were sent from the site server and were not tampered with.

 ### Plan for the site server signing certificate (self-signed)
  Clients can securely get a copy of the site server signing certificate from Active Directory Domain Services and from client push installation.
-If clients cannot get a copy of the site server signing certificate by using one of these mechanisms, as a security best practice, install a copy of the site server signing certificate when you install the client.
+If clients cannot get a copy of the site server signing certificate by one of these mechanisms, as a security best practice, install a copy of the site server signing certificate when you install the client.
 This is especially important if the client's first communication with the site is from the Internet, because the management point is connected to an untrusted network and, therefore, vulnerable to attack.
 If you do not take this additional step, clients automatically download a copy of the site server signing certificate from the management point.

  Scenarios when clients cannot securely get a copy of the site server certificate include the following: